mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/monitoring/logging/index.md

 enterprise: false
 ---

-DC/OS&trade; cluster nodes generate logs that contain diagnostic and status information for DC/OS core components and DC/OS services.
+Mesosphere&reg; DC/OS&trade; cluster nodes generate logs that contain diagnostic and status information for DC/OS core components and DC/OS services.
 DC/OS comes with a built-in log pipeline which can transmit all kinds of logs to an aggregated log database.

 ## Service, task, and node logs